datanav/docs/tutorial-getting-started-collect.rst

 You should be able to see the new companies imported in your HubSpot **Companies** tab.

-Create Systems
+Create systems
 ^^^^^^^^^^^^^^

 In Sesam, a system is a representation of the connection between Sesam and the outside world.

-The Hubspot System
+The Hubspot system
 ******************

 First, we will start by adding a new system for the HubSpot connection.